pporche87/front-end-development/README.md

 ### Advanced Front-End Development Projects

 * Build a JavaScript Calculator

+I added both a JavaScript Calculator according to FCC recommendations (doesn't take into acount order of operations).
+I also added a Tip Calculator I build in another program I was working on.

 * Build a Pomodoro Clock

+This would be a great project to refactor.
+I followed along with this project and see some great opportunities to break this code down into modular reusable portions.
+There is a fair amount of duplication.

 * Build a Tic Tac Toe Game [done - webdevbootcamp]
 * Build a Simon Game